 Description: Thallus crustose, episubstratic, areolate-verrucose, whitish to pale grey.
 Apothecia lecideine, sessile, 0.2-0.5(-0.7) mm across, with a flat to slightly convex, dark brown disc, and a thick, persistent proper margin.
-Proper exciple 30-45 μm wide laterally, aethalea-type, the dark outer part with hyphae with swollen cells. the paler inner part with hyphae similar in structure and orientation to the paraphyses; epithecium brown; hymenium colourless, 50-70 μm high, densely inspersed with oil droplets; paraphyses capitate, the apical cells 3-4(-5) µm wide, with a brown cap; hypothecium dark brown.
+Proper exciple 30-45 μm wide laterally, aethalea-type, the inner hyphae hyaline, prosoplectenchymatous, the outer hyphae parallel and usually strongly brown-pigmented; epithecium brown; hymenium colourless, 50-70 μm high, densely inspersed with oil droplets; paraphyses capitate, the apical cells 3-4(-5) µm wide, with a brown cap; hypothecium dark brown.
 Asci 8-spored, clavate, Bacidia-type.
-Ascospores 1-septate, brown with paler spore-ends, fusiform, (10-)11-15(-18) x (4.5-)5-6(-6.5) μm, Dirinaria-type, smooth, without a torus (ontogeny of type B).
+Ascospores 1-septate, brown with paler spore-ends, fusiform, (10-)11-13(-18) x (4.5-)5-6(-6.5) μm, Dirinaria-type, smooth, without a torus, with ontogeny of type B (apical inner wall-thickenings produced before septum formation).
+Pycnidia black.
 Conidia bacilliform, (5-)6-7 x c.
 1 μm.
 Spot tests: thallus K+ yellow, C-, KC-, P+ faintly yellow.
 Chemistry: diploicin (major), atranorin (minor), isofulgidin (minor), fulgidin (trace) and an unknown substance.

 Note: on acid bark, more rarely on lignum, in rather shaded and humid situations, with a western distribution in southern Europe.
 The species is included in the Italian red list of epiphytic lichens as “Endangered” (Nascimbene & al. 2013c).
 For further details see Giralt (2000).